If you’re looking to capture some amazing beach photos, then you need to learn about long

-6. How to Use an Ultra Long Exposure
+6. How to Use an Ultra Long

 Ultra long exposures are anything longer than 30 seconds.
 It could be 60, 120 or whatever.
-Such shutter speed is used to smooth out the water completely getting rid of all textures and leaving the colours intact.
+Such shutter speed is used to smooth out the water completely getting rid of all textures and leaving the colors intact.

 You need to shoot either well before sunrise (after sunset) or use some dark ND filters as I have mentioned in this article.

-Another way for doing this type of shot is a fake long exposure, which I mention later.
+Another way for doing this type of shot is a fake long

-7. How to Shoot Abstract Long Exposure Ocean Photography
+7. How to Shoot Abstract Long

 Abstract ocean photography is becoming more and more popular.
 Many galleries showcase such pictures.
 But if you examine these works, most of them look more like snapshots.